daoterog/Financial_Fraud_Anomaly_Detection/README.md

 # Contents:

-- data folder: Contains five datasets generated using the Synthetizor tool developed by FinCrime Dynamics, a british company dedicated to study financial crime.
-The datasets were generated using different sets of parameters (varying the number of individuals, businesses, and fradulent transactions), however, they resemble in the way that the same patterns are seen in every dataset.
 - bagging_modelling.ipynb: A pipeline designed to experiment with a bagging approach developed by the team.
 Different feature engineering, feature selection, and models were tested across multiple runs.
 The notebook has integrated a storing function that allows to store the results of the experiments.